gzmatte/NVIDIA/README.md

 -----

-**Nvidia Inspector Profile for MAXIMUM performance for Old & New drivers.**
+**Nvidia Inspector Profile for maximum performance.**
+Includes a nip for 457.30 and lower.
+Includes a nip for new drivers & DCH.

-(0 AntiAliasing, 0 PowerSaving, 0 Bloatware, 0 Anisotropic Filterings, 0 Input-lag).
+(No AntiAliasing, No PowerSavings, No Anisotropic Filterings, 0 Input-lag).

 [<img src="https://github.com/gzmatte/trash/blob/main/48wx.png">](https://github.com/gzmatte/Nvidia/releases/download/NvContainer/NIPS.zip)